 With streets and public places going quiet during the time when all the effort being made to minimise the transmission of the virus, life is definitely getting busier at home.

-Whilst as a homeschooling family we have a busy social life (organising regular playdates, inviting people over, our children attend sporting and other extracurricular activities), I dare to say, we also live the reality of coronavirus pandemic almost on a daily basis – being frugal, counting small blessings, enjoying the gift of all this time we get to spend with our children while they are still little, having to deal with tantrums and demands every single day.
+Whilst as a homeschooling family we have a busy social life (organizing regular playdates, inviting people over, and our children attend sporting and other extracurricular activities), I dare to say, we also live the reality of the coronavirus pandemic almost on a daily basis – being frugal, counting small blessings, enjoying the gift of all this time we get to spend with our children while they are still little, having to deal with tantrums and demands every single day.
 And trust me, it’s not that bad.

 This time could not be more perfect to grow closer to each other as a family.
-Many families have a bucket list of things that would like to do with their children that never get fulfilled because of the busy daily schedule.
+Many families have a bucket list of things that would like to do with their children that never get fulfilled because of their busy daily schedule.
 Well, now is the time.
-Something as simple as playing board games with your children and reading them aloud your favourite adventure book will stay in their memory forever.
+Something as simple as playing board games with your children and reading them aloud your favorite adventure book will stay in their memory forever.

-My most fond memories from when I was 9 years old was when I fell ill with flu, my father spent days reading aloud Treasure Island by Robert Louis Stevenson.
+My most fond memories from when I was 9 years old when I fell ill with flu, my father spent days reading aloud Treasure Island by Robert Louis Stevenson.
 It is one of the memories that I will cherish for the rest of my life.
-As children, we simply accept those selfless acts of kindness and compassion from your parents as given.
+As children, we simply accept those selfless acts of kindness and compassion from our parents as given.

 Now, as an adult, what I have is this moment forever embedded in my mind and heart to the point when I remember the room layout as I was laying in bed listening to my dad read to me, feeling so peaceful and content, being able to experience a different historic reality so vividly through this book because I could share it with one of the most amazing and important people in my life, my father.
 And you know what the best part is, this one memory helped me to remember the way my father looked when I was 9 years old without having to look at any photographs from the past.